AnttoniJirm/cybersecurity-portfolio/home-lab-setup.md

 ### Why not NAT?

 By default, VirtualBox assigns **NAT** to every VM.
-NAT gives the VM internet access through the host machine — useful for downloading tools, but dangerous when practicing attacks or running malware, as there is a risk of affecting the host network.
+NAT gives the VM internet access through the host machine, useful for downloading tools, but dangerous when practicing attacks or running malware, as there is a risk of affecting the host network.

 ### Why Internal Network?